darktable-org/darktable/README.md

 ```

 You may find darktable configuration files in `~/.config/darktable`.
-If you experience crashes at startup, try launching darktable without OpenCL, from a terminal, with `darktable --conf opencl=FALSE`.
+If you experience crashes at startup, try launching darktable from a terminal with OpenCL disabled using `darktable --disable-opencl`.

 ### Further reading